Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QMenuBar-c.rst

 .. sip:class-description::
     :status: todo
     :brief: Horizontal menu bar
-    :digest: cb25e8a8425d1db9b9a1456aa5904ae8
+    :digest: fad1e58f88f0366cb4d302ace5b590c0

 The :sip:ref:`~PyQt6.QtWidgets.QMenuBar` class provides a horizontal menu bar.

 A menu bar consists of a list of pull-down menu items.
 You add menu items with :sip:ref:`~PyQt6.QtWidgets.QMenuBar.addMenu`.
-For example, asuming that ``menubar`` is a pointer to a :sip:ref:`~PyQt6.QtWidgets.QMenuBar` and ``fileMenu`` is a pointer to a :sip:ref:`~PyQt6.QtWidgets.QMenu`, the following statement inserts the menu into the menu bar:
+For example, assuming that ``menubar`` is a pointer to a :sip:ref:`~PyQt6.QtWidgets.QMenuBar` and ``fileMenu`` is a pointer to a :sip:ref:`~PyQt6.QtWidgets.QMenu`, the following statement inserts the menu into the menu bar:

 .. literalinclude:: ../../../snippets/qtbase-src-widgets-doc-snippets-code-src_gui_widgets_qmenubar.py
     :lines: 54-54